apache/beam/website/www/site/content/en/contribute/runner-guide.md

 _Main design document: [https://s.apache.org/splittable-do-fn](https://s.apache.org/splittable-do-fn)_

-Splittable `DoFn` is a generalization and combination of `ParDo` and `Read`.
-It is per-element processing where each element has the capability of being "split" in the same ways as a `BoundedSource` or `UnboundedSource`.
-This enables better performance for use cases such as a `PCollection` of names of large files where you want to read each of them.
-Previously they would have to be static data in the pipeline or be read in a non-splittable manner.
-It forms the new basis for reading bounded and unbounded sources.
+Splittable `DoFn` is a generalization of `ParDo` that is useful for high-fanout mappings that can be done in parallel.
+The prototypical example of such an operation is reading from a file, where a single file name (as an input element) can be mapped to all the elements contained in that file.
+The `DoFn` is considered splittable in the sense that an element representing, say, a single file can be split (e.g. into ranges of that file) to be processed (e.g. read) by different workers.
+The full power of this primitive is in the fact that these splits can happen dynamically rather than just statically (i.e. ahead of time) avoiding the problem of over- or undersplitting.

 A full explanation of Splittable `DoFn` is out of scope for this doc, but here is a brief overview as it pertains to its execution.